 Bluebox Security has recently gone public with an exploit that is said to be able to affect up to 900 million Android phones.
 And if that number doesn’t sound scary enough for Android users, putting it another way and you

-the world of malware is worrisome enough without yo giving the bad guys even more ideas.
-A graduate student at Pennsylvania State University has upped the creepy factor by creating a concept app that can steal keylogging information by surreptitiously reading information from a smartphone's various sensors, like the accelerometer.
-The app is called "Taplogger", and it's just a proof of concept.
-For the moment.
+Hey, security researchers.
+We appreciate what you do.
+But the world of malware is worrisome enough without yo giving the bad guys even more ideas.
+A graduate student at Pennsylvania State University has upped the creepy

-increasingly vigilant when it comes to non-Market apps and hacks.
+Unfortunately, Android users need to be increasingly vigilant when it comes to non-Market apps and hacks.
 Nowhere is this more true than unofficial versions of the Netflix app.
 Security firm Symantec has documented a fake version

 The next time you see a QR code in a public place, you might want to think twice before opening up Google Goggles.
 According to researchers at Kaspersky, a new Trojan has been found that uses the popular barcodes to steal Android